Few footballers to have graced the stage can hold a candle to the numbers Gerd Müller produced for Bayern Munich and Germany.

 The numbers – as dizzying as they are – hardly do the great Gerd enough justice, however.

-"When I was growing up, he was the most amazing footballer around," recalled current Bayern coach Hansi Flick.
+"When I was growing up, he was the most amazing footballer around," recalled former Bayern coach Hansi Flick.
 "He was such a natural goalscorer that you don't find anymore – well, there is Lewy.
 But he was my boyhood idol."

 The most natural goalscoring talent

 Müller's goalscoring instinct was second to none – it had to be to go into four digits – and there was hardly a way to prevent him from scoring.
 He could put the ball in with his right foot, his left foot, his head and any other part of his anatomy.
 Whatever it took to get that ball over the line, as he did at least once in a Bundesliga record 16 consecutive games between September 1969 and March 1970.

 "Robert's definitely a great striker, but he didn't score goals like Gerd, with his shin, his chest or his knee," said Uli Hoeneß to the Münchner Merkur.
 "Gerd didn't care less how he got the ball in, it just had to go in any which way it could.
 Robert hammers it into the back of the net, but with Gerd, sometimes the ball would just stop an inch over the line."

 Thanks to all those goals, Müller helped himself to the 1970 Ballon d'Or, two German Footballer of the Year awards and seven Bundesliga Torjägerkanone trophies.
 His team-mates also had him to thank for a FIFA World Cup, one UEFA European Championship, four Bundesliga trophies and four DFB Cups, in addition to three European Cups and a European Cup Winners' Cup winner's medal, without forgetting the 1976 Intercontinental Cup.